The Implicit Bias of Structured State Space Models Can Be Poisoned With Clean Labels: Implementation Details

 \textbf{Optimization.} We input \texttt{odeint} a custom function which computes $-\nabla\ell_{\S}(A)$ (\cref{eq:gf_loss_ts}) given the point $A$ to be used for derivative computations. \cref{tab:ode_times} reports the timestamps simulated in each experiment.
 All experiments reached training loss values of less than $10^{-5}$ and stable generalization errors.

-\textbf{Generalization evaluation.} In the first poisoning setting (standalone SSM per \cref{result:poison}) generalization errors were measured via impulse responses of length $40$ as defined in \cref{def:gen}, divided by the $\ell_{\infty}$ norm of the teacher’s length $40$ impulse response (this normalization is chosen so that the zero mapping has generalization error $1$).
+\textbf{Generalization evaluation.} Generalization errors were measured via impulse responses of length $40$ as defined in \cref{def:gen}, divided by the $\ell_{\infty}$ norm of the teacher’s length $40$ impulse response (such that the zero mapping has error of one).
+The same evaluation procedures were used in both the original experiments (\cref{tab:poison_syn}) and in the longer experiments (\cref{tab:poison_syn_longer}).